Chart Color Schemes

 Income

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Noosa Heads' median income among taxpayers is $48,704.
-The average income in Noosa Heads during this period was $88,732.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates Noosa Heads SA2 had a median income among taxpayers of $48,704 and an average of $88,732.
 Nationally, these figures are extremely high compared to the Rest of Qld's median of $50,780 and average of $64,844.
 Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Noosa Heads would be approximately $55,518 (median) and $101,146 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Noosa Heads cluster around the 62nd percentile nationally.
-The earnings profile shows that 26.6% of locals (1,420 people) fall into the $1,500 - 2,999 income category.
+The 2021 Census shows household, family and personal incomes in Noosa Heads cluster around the 61st percentile nationally.
+The earnings profile reveals that 26.6% of locals (1,420 people) fall into the $1,500 - 2,999 income category, similar to metropolitan regions where 31.7% occupy this range.
 After housing costs, 85.9% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income